 - Remember that improvements are never made in the conference room; so 20% on discussions and 80% on practical work!

-- There’s always a room for improvement, so keep learning!
+- There’s always room for improvement, so keep learning!

-Remember, with Kaizen, the success is slow, but it’s certain!
-If internalized and used properly, it can fuel your startup for steady growth and can take it to a level which you desired.
+And remember, with Kaizen, the success is slow, but it’s certain!
+If internalized and used properly, it can fuel your startup for steady growth and can take your small business to the next level.